owncloud-archive/documentation/user_manual/files/webgui/custom_groups.rst

 .. note::
 	Depending on your Custom Groups setting, configured by the ownCloud admin, Custom Groups may behave differently
 	- Creating or renaming a Custom Group using an existing name of another Custom Group can be allowed or not depending on administrative settings.
-	- Custom Group creation can be limited to the ownCloud **group admins**
+	- Custom Group creation can be limited to ownCloud **group admins**

 Creating Custom Groups
 ~~~~~~~~~~~~~~~~~~~~~~